norawolf/norawolf.github.io/_posts/2019-02-01-notable_books_cli_application.markdown

 <center>A Genre <b>has many</b> Books, and a Book <b>belongs to</b> one or several Genres.</center>

 I altered my `scrape_book_info` method to also be responsible for instantiating new Genres while iterating through the scraped genre text data.
-At first, I ended up with 100 Genre objects... one for each book in my `Genre.all` array.
+At first, I ended up with 100 Genre objects... one for each book in my `Book.all` array.
 OOPS.

-To fix this, I turned to pseudocode:
+To fix this, I started with pseudocode:

+*-This method should search the Genre.all array
+- and if the genre name being passed in matches the `.name` attribute for any Genre instance,
-*#This method should search the Genre.all array and if a genre name already exists, associate this book with that genre.
-But if the genre doesn’t exist, it should create it. *
+- associate this book with that genre.
+- But if the genre doesn’t exist, it should create it. *

 I puzzled for a while.
-Then: beautiful, beautiful lightbulb moment!
-This was exactly the moment for the `find_or_create_by` methods we practiced in the OO labs.
+Then: beautiful lightbulb moment!
+This was exactly the scenario for the `find_or_create_by` methods we practiced in the OO labs.
 Thus, inside my Genre class:

 ```
   def self.find_by_name(name)
     all.find {|genre| genre.name == name}
   end